 I was perusing Reddit the other day and came across a post from someone who had never been on a cruise before and admitted they were terrified of doing so.

-Fear #1: I’m terrified of open water.
+1: Fear of open water

-The first time you’re so far out at sea that you literally can’t see anything but water in all directions can certainly be a bit unnerving.
-But it helps to remember that you aren’t floating around aimlessly; the ship has a destination and the officers on the bridge know how to get there.
+For you, sailing on a cruise ship can be unnerving.
+Note, however, that you aren’t floating around aimlessly; the ship has a destination, and the officers know how to get there.

 RELATED: 5 Ways to Prevent Seasickness